mingfang/terraform-provider-k8s/docs/resources/apps_v1_daemon_set.md

 ######  TypeString

 PreemptionPolicy is the Policy for preempting pods with lower priority.
 One of Never, PreemptLowerPriority.
 Defaults to PreemptLowerPriority if unset.
-This field is alpha-level and is only honored by servers that enable the NonPreemptingPriority feature.
+This field is beta-level, gated by the NonPreemptingPriority feature-gate.
 #### priority

 ######  TypeInt